National League of Junior Cotillions

 Year III Premiere program is for students in the seventh and eighth grades.
 Parents of ninth graders may consider this program for their student.
 The schedule is dictated by the tutorial meal and may meet more than once each month.
 Curriculum highlights: multi-course instructional meal; social survival skills; menu ordering and tipping; stand up event skills; interviewing; cell phone and internet etiquette; polite conversation skills; basic dance instruction in Swing/Shag, Waltz and manners in public places.
 Prior Junior Cotillion experience not required.
 The group meets mostly on Sundays.

-The High School Program will consist of Business and Dining Etiquette and basic dance steps that may include Waltz and Swing/Shag.
+The High School Program will consist of Business and Dining Etiquette, life skills (budgeting) and basic dance steps that may include Waltz and Swing/Shag.
 Prior Junior Cotillion experience is not required.
 This group meets mostly on Sundays.

 Registrations are accepted on a first come, first served basis.
 An equal number of ladies and gentlemen is important!